Scotland

 Attend Up Helly Aa

 A Viking fire festival in Shetland.
 Does life get any cooler?
-It happens each January, and while attending is free, you'll want to book your trip a year in advance.
+It happens every January, and while attending is free, you'll want to book your trip a year in advance.

 Take the Jacobite Train from Fort William to Mallaig

-A short but incredibly scenic steam train ride which crosses over the Glenfinnan Viaduct (Harry Potter Bridge).
-It takes about 2 hours each way, and a return ticket is £52.
+A short but incredibly scenic steam train that crosses over the Glenfinnan Viaduct (Harry Potter Bridge).
+It takes about 2 hours each way, and a return ticket is £65.

 Visit Arran and climb Goatfell